wp-plugins/ninja-font-awesome-social-widget/readme.txt

 == Description ==

-Uses Font Awesome 4.3.0
+You can type in your own social icon and set your social URL with this horizontal widget.

 Major features in the Seattle Ninja Social include:

 * Choose Font Size of the Social Icons, color and the color of the hover shadow.
-* Enter your link by adding http://www.google.com or email address by adding mailto:yourname@website.com
+* Enter your link by adding a url or email address by adding the 'mailto:' before the email icon (ie, mailto:yourname@website.com)
 * Choose from a list of various icons from Font Awesome without learning to code.
-* Good for one widget or sidebar.
+* Good for one widget or one sidebar.
+* Uses Font Awesome 4.3.0

 == Installation ==